Amy Gardner: Creation

 Mary-Louise Parker landed the role of Amy Gardner after an unsolicited voicemail to Aaron Sorkin.

 According to the creator of The West Wing, Aaron Sorkin, Amy's character came about when Mary-Louise Parker called him and left a voicemail that simply said "Hi, this is Mary-Louise Parker.
 Josh Lyman badly needs to get laid, and I’m the one to do it".
-Her first appearance was in the next episode, 2001's "The Women of Qumar".
+Her first appearance was in the third season episode "The Women of Qumar".
 Author Patrick Webster speculates that Sydney Ellen Wade, a character in The American President, was the forerunner for Amy.
 Steve Heisler with The A.V.
 Club, however, draws a parallel between Amy and another Sorkin character, Rebecca Wells on Sports Night.

 Parker was originally meant to be in only a single episode, a feminist operative connected to First Lady Abbey Bartlet.
 However, she kept appearing in more and more episodes at the requests of the producers; this eventually resulted in Amy's romance with Josh Lyman, the White House Deputy Chief of Staff.
 Bradley Whitford, who played Josh, told The Washington Post in 2006 that he personally would have preferred that his character end up in a relationship with Amy.
 Parker, on the other hand, thought that her character's arc became "too soapy" when she began dating Josh, despite fan approval.

 Parker had to leave her role by October 2003, at least in part due to her pregnancy with her son, William Atticus.
 Her last appearance was in the fifth-season episode "Constituency of One", until she reprised her role in the final few episodes of the show.